Deep Doubly Debiased Longitudinal Effect Estimation with ICE G-Computation: Problem Setup and Preliminary

 \section{Problem Setup and Preliminary}

-We consider $n$ i.i.d longitudinal samples, each observed over $\tau$ discrete time steps and generated under an unknown treatment regime.
+We consider $n$ i.i.d. longitudinal samples, each observed over $\tau$ discrete time steps and generated under an unknown treatment regime.
 For each time point $t \in \{1,\ldots,\tau\}$, we observe time-varying covariates $L_t$, followed by a binary treatment assignment $A_t \in \mathcal{A}=\{0,1\}$.
 A terminal outcome $Y$ is observed after the final time point $\tau$.
-Accordingly, the observed data for a single unit can be written as

-where $P_0$ denotes the unknown true data-generating distribution.
+Accordingly, the observed data for a single unit can be written as $O = (L_1, A_1, L_2, A_2, \ldots, L_\tau, A_\tau, Y) \sim P_0,$ where $P_0$ is the unknown true data-generating distribution.
 Any intermediate outcome observed after $A_t$ can be absorbed into $L_{t+1}$ without loss of generality.

 For notational convenience, we use subscripts to represent temporal sequences, e.g., $X_{t:\tau} = (X_t, X_{t+1}, \ldots, X_\tau)$.
 The information available just before assigning treatment at time $t$ is summarized by the history $ H_t = \{L_i, A_i\}_{i=1}^{t-1} \cup \{L_t\}\in \mathcal{H}_t. $ Both covariates and treatments may depend on the entire preceding history: $L_t$ can be influenced by $H_{t-1} \cup \{A_{t-1}\}$, while treatment assignment at time $t$ follows an unknown mechanism characterized by